Office Closure: Dec 25, 2023, to Jan 1, 2024. Order by Dec 15 for 2023 shipping. Happy holidays from FUTEK!

 After you've followed the above steps, you'll have a better idea of what load cell you will need.
 Below are the most common types of load cells for your reference:

 In-Line Load Cells - Most commonly referred to as an in-line load cell with male threads.
 This style of sensor can be used in both tension and compression loading applications.
 In-line load cells offer high accuracy and high stiffness with minimal mounting clearance needed.
 They are great for endurance, off-center, and press applications.

 Load Button Load Cells - These load cells have a single flat, raised surface (aka a button) where the compressive force is applied.
 What's impressive about load buttons is their low profile design.
 As small as they are, they are known for their robustness and are used in fatigue applications.

 S-Beam Load Cells - With other names including Z-Beam or S-Type load cells, the S-Beam is a tension and compression sensor with female threads for mounting.
-Sporting high accuracy and a thin, compact profile, this load cell type is great for in-line processing and automated control feedback applications.
+Sporting high accuracy and a thin, compact profile, this load cell type is great for in-line processing and automated control feedback applications, such as in wire crimp pull tester machines.

 Thru-Hole Load Cells - Also known as donut load cell or washer load cell, these sensors traditionally have a smooth inner diameter used to measure compressive loads that require a rod to pass through its center.
 One of the primary uses of this sensor type is to measure bolt loading.